kyungrae/study/designing-data-intensive-applications/part2.md

 #### Monotonic Reads

-You may see an old value; ***monotonic reads*** only mean that if one user makes several reads in sequence, they will not see time go backward.
+You may see an old value; ***monotonic reads*** only means that if one user makes several reads in sequence, they will not see time go backward.
 It's a lesser guarantee than strong consistency, but a stronger guarantee than eventual consistency.

 ```mermaid